-- The preferred offloading treatment for a neuropathic plantar ulcer is a non-removable knee-high offloading device, i.e, either a total contact cast (TCC) or removable walker rendered (by the provider fitting it) irremovable - When a non-removable knee-high offloading device is contraindicated or not tolerated by the patient, consider using a removable knee-high offloading device.
+The preferred offloading treatment for a neuropathic plantar ulcer is a nonremovable knee-high offloading device, that is, either a

+- total contact cast (TCC) or removable walker rendered (by the provider fitting it) irremovable. - When a nonremovable knee-high offloading device is contraindicated or not tolerated by the patient, consider using a removable knee-high offloading device.
 If such a device is contraindicated or not tolerated, consider using an ankle-high offloading device.
-Always educate the patient on the benefits of adherence to wearing the removable device. - If other forms of biomechanical relief are not available, consider using felted foam, but only in combination with appropriate footwear - When infection or ischemia are present, offloading is still important, but be more cautious, as discussed in the IWGDF offloading guideline (2). - For non-plantar ulcers, use a removable ankle-high offloading device, footwear modifications, toe spacers, or orthoses depending on the type and location of the foot ulcer.
+Always educate the patient on the benefits of adherence to wearing the removable device. - If other forms of biomechanical relief are not available, consider using felted foam, but only in combination with appropriate footwear - When infection or ischemia are present, offloading is still important, but be more cautious, as discussed in the IWGDF offloading guideline.2 - For nonplantar ulcers, use a removable ankle-high offloading device, footwear modifications, toe spacers, or orthoses depending on the type and location of the foot ulcer.

-2. Restoration of tissue perfusion
+7.2 | Restoration of tissue perfusion

-- In patients with either an ankle pressure <50mm Hg or an ABI <0.5 consider urgent vascular imaging and, when findings suggest it is appropriate, revascularisation.
-Also consider revascularisation if the toe pressure is <30mmHg or TcpO2 is <25 mmHg.
-However, clinicians might consider revascularisation at higher pressure levels in patients with extensive tissue loss or infection, as discussed in more detail in the IWGDF PAD Guideline (3) - When an ulcer fails to show signs of healing within 6 weeks, despite optimal management, consider revascularisation, irrespective of the results of the vascular diagnostic tests described above - If contemplating a major (i.e., above the ankle) amputation, first consider the option of revascularization - The aim of revascularisation is to restore direct flow to at least one of the foot arteries, preferably the artery that supplies the anatomical region of the wound.
-But, avoid revascularisation in patients in whom, from the patient perspective, the risk-benefit ratio for the probability of success is unfavourable - Select a revascularisation technique based on both individual factors (such as morphological distribution of PAD, availability of autogenous vein, patient co-morbidities) and local operator expertise

-- After a revascularisation procedure, its effectiveness should be evaluated with an objective measurement of perfusion. - Pharmacological treatments to improve perfusion have not been proven to be beneficial - Emphasise efforts to reduce cardiovascular risk (cessation of smoking, control of hypertension and dyslipidaemia, use of anti-platelet drugs)
+- In patients with either an ankle pressure < 50 mmHg or an ABI < 0.5, consider urgent vascular imaging and, when findings suggest it is appropriate, revascularisation.
+Also consider revascularisation if the toe pressure is <30 mmHg or TcpO2 is <25 mmHg.
+However, clinicians might consider revascularisation at higher pressure levels in patients with extensive tissue loss or infection, as discussed in more detail in the IWGDF PAD Guideline.3 - When an ulcer fails to show signs of healing within 6 weeks, despite optimal management, consider revascularisation, irrespective of the results of the vascular diagnostic tests described above. - If contemplating a major (ie, above the ankle) amputation, first consider the option of revascularization. - The aim of revascularisation is to restore direct flow to at least one of the foot arteries, preferably the artery that supplies the anatomical region of the wound.
+But, avoid revascularisation in patients in whom, from the patient perspective, the risk-benefit ratio for the probability of success is unfavourable. - Select a revascularisation technique based on both individual factors (such as morphological distribution of PAD, availability of autogenous vein, patient comorbidities), and local operator expertise. - After a revascularisation procedure, its effectiveness should be evaluated with an objective measurement of perfusion. - Pharmacological treatments to improve perfusion have not been proven to be beneficial. - Emphasize efforts to reduce cardiovascular risk (cessation of smoking, control of hypertension and dyslipidaemia, or use of antiplatelet drugs).

-3. Treatment of infection
+7.3 | Treatment of infection